alisavi/catcatcat/README.md

 0x^2 + 1x + 1 = 0;
 x = -1.
 ```
-Then in the file with data is written
+Then user needs to add following line in "TestingData.txt"
 ```
 0 1 1 1 -1 0
 ```